Research Investigators & Staff

 Senior Research Program Manager (TUMI)

 Casey received her B.S. in Biology fromCasandra Hoffman, Ph.D.
-Juniata College in 2012 and her Ph.D. in Microbiology from UVA in 2017 (supervisor, Erik L. Hewlett).
-She worked with Dr. Moore as a Postdoctoral Research Fellow for one year, studying mouse models of undernutrition and circadian rhythms of host biology that influence susceptibility to bacterial toxins using organoid models.
-She moved to Portland, OR to develop models of host-pathogen interactions in the model organism, C. elegans in the Aballay Lab at Oregon Health and Sciences University.
-She moved back to the Blue Ridge Mountains in December 2019 to help establish and manage the TransUniversity Microbiome Initiative.
-Casey is actively involved with many of the Moore Lab projects, especially those that involve the microbiome’s impact on host health and disease.
+Juniata College in 2012 and her Ph.D. in Microbiology from UVA in 2017 (supervisor, Hewlett).
+She worked with Dr. Moore as a postdoc for one year, studying mouse models of undernutrition and circadian rhythms of host biology that influence susceptibility to bacterial toxins using organoid models.
+She moved to Portland, OR to develop models of host-pathogen interactions in C. elegans in the Aballay Lab at Oregon Health and Sciences University.
+She moved back to the Blue Ridge Mountains in Jan 2020 to establish and manage the TransUniversity Microbiome Initiative.
+Casey is actively involved with many of the Moore Lab projects, especially those that involve bacteria.
 In her free time, you can find her running, climbing up rocks, hiking, growing plants, or curled up with a cup of coffee and a book.
 It goes without saying that her dog, Gwydion, is always right by her side.

 Wendy Williams